 What is Ground Gas Membrane?

 Because of the danger posed by ground gases, buildings must be protected in order to protect the structure and prevent injury to anyone who is inside.
-Protection is usually in the for of a ground gas membrane.
+Protective measures include the use of a ground gas membrane.

 Ground gas protection materials are made mainly from polymers, however they can also include other materials like aluminium.
 They are lightweight, flexible, and easily formable.
-They can stop gas from getting into buildings and the ground.
+They are designed to stop the gas flowing from the ground and into the building.

 To ensure the installation of your gas protection systems meets the required legislation & regulations please contact our Edinburgh team